-It would be best if you started a fitness regimen and stuck to it.
-(This is our goal!)
+It would be best if you started a fitness regimen and stuck to it (this is our goal!)

-Tip #1: Connect Your Habits
+Tip #1: Stack Your Habits

-Some research also shows that a great way to form a new habit is to link it to an existing one.
-Think about it like this: "Every time I _______, I will _________."
+Research has shown that one great way to form a new habit is to link it to an existing one.
+Some experts, like Atomic Habits author James Clear, refer to this as 'habit stacking.'

-For example, when you brush your teeth, you will do a wall sit or squats.
-While you are waiting for the shower to warm up, you will hold a plank for 20-30 seconds (the last 5 seconds should feel like you want to stop) and do 50 jumping jacks.
+For example, when you brush your teeth, add a wall sit or squats.
+While you are waiting for the shower to warm up, hold a plank for 20-30 seconds (the last five seconds should feel like you want to stop) or do 50 jumping jacks.

 Tip #2: Balance Before Bed

 Another tip for creating a more physically active lifestyle is to incorporate a balancing pose (like tree) or a yoga pose into your bedtime routine.
-Before crawling into bed, take a moment to practice stillness in balance.
+Before crawling into bed, take a moment to practice stillness and balance.

 Tip #3: Visualize The Action

 My personal advice for creating a successful habit?
-Visualize yourself doing the exercises.
+Envision yourself doing the exercises.
 Visualize yourself as someone who craves some sort of exercise and movement.
 To make this even more powerful, use all of your senses.

 What will you see, smell or hear during a fun (but tough) physical workout?
-Think of how you will feel afterward: sweaty, accomplished and strong.
+Think of how you will feel afterward: sweaty, accomplished, and strong.